 The staple food of Kerala is greatly influenced by the history and culture of the state.
 It’s a blend of both vegetarian and non-vegetarian options, in which the latter is prepared a variety of items like fish, poultry and red meat.
 Rice, fish, and coconut are the most common ingredients of almost all Kerala famous food.
 The flavours are enhanced with chillies, curry leaves, mustard seeds, turmeric tamarind, black pepper, cardamom, clove, ginger, cinnamon, and asafoetida.

 So, for all those who think Kerala food is all about idlis and dosas, you’re in for a surprise!
-Come over to this charming coastal town with the choicest Kerala tour packages and indulge in the best gastronomic experiences that probably won’t let you leave!
+Our Kerala food items list and Kerala food photos will definitely grab your attention.
+Come over to this charming coastal town and indulge in the best gastronomic experiences that probably won’t let you leave!

-Also known as Noolappam in Kerala cuisine, Idiyappam is made of rice flour, salt and water with a number of thin strands or sevai entwined together to make the lovely texture that this dish bears.
+One of the famous dishes of Kerala is Idiyappam which is relished by most of the people.
+Also known as Noolappam in Kerala cuisine, Idiyappam, food of Kerala, is made of rice flour, salt and water with a number of thin strands or sevai entwined together to make the lovely texture that this dish bears.
 It is this texture that makes it versatile.
 You can have it with all kinds of curries, but it tastes best with Egg Curry.

 Image Courtesy: Nish Kitchen

-A staple element of Kerala cuisine made from fermented rice flour, coconut milk, coconut water, and a teensy bit of sugar, Appam is essentially a thin pancake with crispy edges.
+Appam with stew, one of the traditional Kerala dishes is flavoursome and yummy.
+A famous food of Kerala, made from fermented rice flour, coconut milk, coconut water, and a teensy bit of sugar, Appam is essentially a thin pancake with crispy edges.
 These crepe-like bowls are best enjoyed with Ishtu, a kind of stew that has been originally derived from the European stew and is made from coconut milk, cinnamon, cloves and shallots, and sometimes also mango pieces and vegetables.
 The aroma of spices with the sweet fragrance of coconut milk is enough to lure foodies to the kitchen!

 Tip: Though it is originally a vegetarian dish, one can also have it with chicken or lamb.